rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/dynamic-configurations/Resove-configuration-hierarchy/_index.md

 ### Overriding Rules for FileNodes of type YAML

-In the case of YAML files the while the order of resolution and overriding remains identical to binary files the result is a little different.
+In the case of YAML files, while the order of resolution and overriding remains identical to binary files, the result is a little different.
 The more specific FileNode content **does NOT replace** the content of the original file but **merges and replaces specific key value pairs within the YAML file**.

 The base parameters (or parameters defaults) file is usually located at